olitreadwell/olitreadwell.github.io/_posts/2016-05-22-strategies-to-level-up-my-git.md

 ## Where I am today

 My current git workflow will involve branching for my feature branch including a long descriptive branch name.
-This isn't `feature-branch`, its `jira-ticket-123-this-is-what-the-feature-does-simply-branch`
+This isn't `feature-branch`, its `jira-ticket-123-this-is-what-the-feature-does-simply-branch`.

 Start working.
 Then every 20 minutes, a max of an hour, I'll commit.
 Usually with `git commit patch` or Gitx.
-My commits hope to explain **_Why_** I made these changes and be less than 80 chars if possible
+My commits hope to explain **_why_** I made these changes and be less than 80 chars if possible

 If I want to add more info, add a new line.
 With how you did something, though this should likely be evident from your code.
 Alternatively, you could split that commit into multiple commits.